whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Luxor-Box-Subscription-January-2016-Review.md

 <p>Subscribers received 2 of the following scents: Fulfill Mint, Tea Garden, Oh-So-Citrus and Sweet Chai.</p>

 <p>Everytime I travel I always have to bring some candles with me.
-These candles are great for travelling because of the size and that it also comes in a tin.</p>
+These candles are great for travelling because of the petite size and also because of the tin packaging.</p>

-<p>Made with 100% cosmetic grade soy wax and infused with essential oils, this will surely provide me with some aromatherapy whenever needed.</p>
+<p>Made with 100% cosmetic grade soy wax and infused with essential oils, this will surely provide me with some aromatherapy whenever needed.
+The Tea Garden scent (which is my favorite out of the two) is refreshing and the Sweet Chai smells like... well...
+Sweet Chai tea.</p>

 <br>